Self-avoiding walks and polygons on hyperbolic graphs: Upper bounds for

-We say that a \pint\ occurs in a site percolation instance $\omega$, if the vertices of $B$ are closed, and the vertices of $M$ are open.
-It is easy to see that at most one element of $S_{n,r}$ occurs in any $\omega$, since occurring \pint s are disjoint, and each element of $S_{n,r}$ surrounds the dual face of $o$, and is incident to it.
-Arguing as is the proof of \Tr{SAP} we obtain for any $p\in [0,1]$.
-Optimizing over all $p\in [0,1]$ we conclude that
+We will now do site percolation on $\pazocal{H}(3,k)^*$.
+We say that an \pint\ occurs in a site percolation instance $\omega$, if the vertices of $B$ are closed, and the vertices of $M$ are open.
+It is not hard to see that at most one element of $S_{n,r}$ occurs in any $\omega$, since occurring \pint s are disjoint (see \cite{GeoPaAnalytic}) and \eqref{dual face} holds.
+Arguing as in the proof of \Tr{SAP}, we obtain for any $p\in [0,1]$.
+Letting $p=1/(1+r)$, we conclude that

 hence

 as well.